SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Pinkie gestured for Rarity to walk with her.
 They slowly walked back towards town, pressed against each other.

 Pinkie broke the silence.
-"You know planning this date was a lot of fun, but also a lot of work.
+"You know, planning this date was a lot of fun, but also a lot of work.
 Do you think you can plan the next one?"

 "Absolutely, darling," Rarity answered.